piyushpatel2005/TypeScript/tutorials/variables.md

 - Semicolons are optional in both JS and TS.

 - **const** is used to declare constatnts.
 As they cannot change once assigned.
 They are not declared with type.
+- **let** keyword is used to declared block-level variables as other programming languages.

 ```typescript
 const pi = 3.14